shynuu/slice-aware-ntn/README.md

 The workflow is the following:

-- Create the Dockerfile dedicated to your service in a dedicated folder wihtin the [main](code/config/containers/main) folder.
+- Create the Dockerfile dedicated to your service in a dedicated folder within the [main](code/config/containers/main) folder.
 This Dockerfile can use the multistage technique and call for images in the [required](code/config/containers/required) folder.
 An example of such Dockerfile is the [gnb](code/config/containers/main/gnb/Dockerfile) which calls the [ueransim](code/config/containers/required/ueransim/Dockerfile) image.
-- Create the required Dockerfile used by your multistage build if needed under a dedicated folder within [required](code/config/containers/required) folder.
+- Create the required Dockerfile used by your multistage build if needed under a dedicated folder within the [required](code/config/containers/required) folder.
 - Add configuration files of the service under the [services](code/config/services/) folder.
 - Add your Dockerfiles to the [images](code/config/containers/images.yaml) configuration file with the same name as your folder.